puppetlabs/puppet-docs/source/puppet/3.8/reference/future_lang_data_array.md

 ## Array Sectioning

 You can also access sections of an array by numerical index.
-Like indexing, sectioning uses square brackets, but it uses two indexes (separated by a comma) instead of one (e.g. `$array[3,10]`).
+Like accessing, sectioning uses square brackets, but it uses two indexes (separated by a comma) instead of one (e.g. `$array[3,10]`).

 The result of an array section is always another array.